kzhovn/statusbar-pomo-obsidian/README.md

 ![timer screenshot](timer_screenshot.png)

 ## Use
 Click the clock icon in the left ribbon pannel to start.
 Click again to toggle pause.
-Press `Ctrl-Q` to quit.

 All of these actions are available from the command pallete.
+You can also set a hotkey to quit the timer.

+## Settings

-You can change the duration of the pomodoro timer, breaks, and interval between long breaks in the settings, and toggle the end of timer sound.
+You can change the duration of the pomodoro timer, breaks, and interval between long breaks, and toggle the end of timer sound.

 ## Compatability
 Only tested on Linux, but should work fine on Windows and Mac as well.